-Monarch Social Sharing Plugin Review – Is It as Good as Everyone Says?
+Monarch Social Sharing Plugin Review – Is It As Good As Everyone Says?

 - Last updated:

 🔬 What Is Monarch Social Sharing Plugin?

-To put it simply, Monarch is a plugin that provides you with a set of social media share buttons and social media follow buttons.
+To put it simply, Monarch is a WordPress plugin that provides you with a set of social media share buttons and social media follow buttons.

-Like I said, there are two main components to Monarch:
+There are two main components to Monarch:

-- social media share buttons
+- Social media share buttons.

-- social media follow buttons.
+- Social media follow buttons.

-1. Social Share Buttons
+1. Monarch Social Share Buttons

 (This is also what the main dashboard of the plugin looks like.)

-- Fly-in — appears at the bottom once the user scrolls past a given point on the page.
+- FLY IN — appears at the bottom once the user scrolls past a given point on the page

-- Inline — goes below and/or above your content (in posts, pages).
+- INLINE — goes below and/or above your content (in posts, pages)

 For instance, you get to select an icon style for the buttons — Monarch has a set of really nice predesigned icons that are unique to each location.